Siki-cloud/Awesome-O1-Models/README.md

 ## Timeline
 Here are key milestones for this repository:
-- **[25/4/9]**  Welcome to see o1-like models research!👀 The repository is officially launched, starting the collection of o1-like model information.
+- **[25/4/9]**  👏Welcome to see o1-like models research!
+The repository is officially launched, starting the collection of o1-like model information.

 ----